 - 1. I am committed for the success of each and every one of my students.
 I will help you in any way possible to succeed. - 2.
 Classroom Etiquette: Please be on time for the class.
 Working on laptops/cellphones, texting, working on other courses, etc. are not permitted.
 I encourage questions and discussions involving the entire class.
 Please never feel shy to ask questions. - 3.
 Two-way interaction: It is very boring to teach and learn if students do not ask questions!
 Asking questions during lectures is highly encouraged.
 This is an applied class, with ample scope for lots of discussions. - 4.
-E-mail communication: E-mail is the preferred means for communicating with the instructor and TA outside class.
+E-mail communication: E-mail is the preferred means for communicating with the instructor outside class.
 To ensure that emails are read and responded to promptly, please include 'MAE3310' in the subject line.
-Please use your UT Arlington email address. - 5.
+Please use your UTA email address. - 5.
 Drop Policy: Students may drop or swap (adding and dropping a class concurrently) classes through self-service in MyMav from the beginning of the registration period through the late registration period.
 After the late registration period, students must see their academic advisor to drop a class or withdraw.
 Undeclared students must see an advisor in the University Advising Center.
 Drops can continue through a point two-thirds of the way through the term or session.
 It is the student's responsibility to officially withdraw if they do not plan to attend after registering.
 Students will not be automatically dropped for non-attendance.
 Repayment of certain types of financial aid administered through the University may be required as the result of dropping classes or withdrawing.
-For more information, contact the Office of Financial Aid and Scholarships (https://wwweb.uta.edu/ses/fao). - 6.
+For more information, contact the Office of Financial Aid and Scholarships (http://wwweb.uta.edu/aao/fao/). - 6.
 Americans with Disabilities Act: The University of Texas at Arlington is on record as being committed to both the spirit and letter of all federal equal opportunity legislation, including the Americans with Disabilities Act (ADA).
 All instructors at UT Arlington are required by law to provide "reasonable accommodations" to students with disabilities, so as not to discriminate on the basis of that disability.
 Any student requiring an accommodation for this course must provide the instructor with official documentation in the form of a letter certified by the staff in the Office for Students with Disabilities, University Hall 102.
 Only those students who have officially documented a need for an accommodation will have their request honored.
-Information regarding diagnostic criteria and policies for obtaining disability-based academic accommodations is found at www.uta.edu/disability or by calling Office for Students with Disabilities at 817-272-3364.
+Information regarding diagnostic criteria and policies for obtaining disability-based academic accommodations can be found at